awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

 1. Under **Repository details**, copy the HTTP or SSH repository URI, depending on the authentication mode that you configured during [setup](#applications-tutorial-prepare)\.

-1. Clone the repository\.
+1. To clone the repository, use the `git clone` command\.

    ```
    ~$ git clone ssh://git-codecommit.us-east-2.amazonaws.com/v1/repos/my-app-repo
    ```

-The repository contains the template for the application, a build specification, and code\.
-Add a DynamoDB table to the application template\.
+To add a DynamoDB table to the application, define an `AWS::Serverless::SimpleTable` resource in the template\.

 **To add a DynamoDB table**